blackbrown57/crossword-generator2/README.md

 Generates crosswords and exports them to a javascript grid and html clues.
 Requires Python 3.

 # Thanks
-to Daniel Nögel for the code this was based on.
+to Daniel Nögel for the crossword generation code this was based on.
 See https://github.com/dnoegel/crossword-generator for his code.

-to the people at Squarectf (https://squarectf.com) for the javascript this is based on.
+to the people at Squarectf (https://squarectf.com) for the interactive javascript this is based on.

 # License